2008-09: Josh Archibald was one of two sophomores in the varsity lineup for northern Minnesota’s Brainerd High School.

 2011-12: Archibald skated in 36 of 38 games for Nebraska-Omaha as a freshman; playing both center and winger.
 He was tied for fourth in goals for the Mavericks with 10 and had 5 assists; finishing plus-three with 33 penalty minutes.
 Nebraska-Omaha finished seventh in the WCHA and lost to St. Cloud State in the first round of the conference tournament.

-A product of Minnesota High School hockey, Josh Archibald is a prospect whose blistering speed is matched only by his strong work ethic.
-He possesses good skills in the offensive zone, and soft hands that can create and finish plays off the rush.
-His best asset however is his high compete level and willingness to venture into traffic.
-Archibald is not the most physically imposing player, but he possesses a great deal of strength and plays a determined style of game in the corners and along the boards.
-He has also developed into a strong leader during his college career at the University of Nebraska-Omaha that should serve him well in pro hockey.
+Archibald is a product of Minnesota High School hockey whose blistering speed is matched only by his strong work ethic.
+He possesses good skills in the offensive zone and soft hands that can create and finish plays off the rush.
+His best asset is his high compete level and willingness to venture into traffic.
+Archibald is not the most physically imposing player but he possesses a great deal of strength and plays a determined style in the corners and along the boards.
+He developed into a strong leader during his college career at the University of Nebraska-Omaha that should serve him well in pro hockey.